msc-creative-computing/p-comp-week-1-labs-Turquoise-Haohy/Week4/finalProjectProposal/Week7/README.md

 so, to make my camera 'alive' I think adjust another layer of sensory is necessary, so I want to add the sound in to my project.

 Refer to the limitation of tone(), we can only got the buzzer sound.
 I want to make my camera more like a 'camera'.
 So I want to use a real 'shot' sound in my project.
-Then I have no choice but to add an additional SD module to preserve the sound.
+Then I have no choice but to add an additional SD module to preserve the sound with a new library to read my audio file.

 ![sd](sd.jpeg)

 Then I am trying to combine them together: